gngrOrg/gngr/CONTRIBUTING.md

 ### Testing and reporting issues
 This is the simplest way of contributing to `gngr`: use `gngr` and when you find bugs shoot us an issue report on GitHub.

 We also need help in running systematic tests (such as tests from W3C).
-We wil write more about that later.
+We will write more about that later.

 ### Triaging
 When an issue is reported by a user, we need help in diagnosing the root cause and breaking it down to a small